A DIY funeral, or ‘do it yourself funeral’, requires a lot of planning and preparation.

 - An order for burial ('Form 101') – if a coroner holds an inquest, this form will be issued in place of the burial certificate ('Green Form').

-Hiring a gravedigger if your chosen funeral is a burial
+Hire a gravedigger if your chosen funeral is a burial

 When arranging a DIY funeral, the cemetery may not provide a gravedigger within the costs of the burial.
 If this is the case, you will need to engage with the services of a professional gravedigger.
 Each cemetery may have different rules for how the grave should be dug, so it’s best to check with your chosen cemetery beforehand.

-Transportation of the deceased
+Arrange transportation of the deceased

 The crematorium or cemetery will not provide pallbearers, so you must also ensure you have a team of family and friends to carry the coffin into the crematorium or lower the coffin into the grave.